lf-energy/foundation/project-stages.md

 ![](https://github.com/lf-energy/governance/raw/master/lfenergy-project-lifecycle-bw.png)

-For more information about how your project can benefit from LF Energy membership and services, please see [TBD Document]().
+For more information about how your project can benefit from LF Energy membership and services, please see [Incubation Requirements](incubation-requirements.md).

 ## II.
 Stages - Definitions & Expectations
 Every LF Energy project has an associated maturity level.
 Proposed projects should state their stage, along with guidance on why that stage is appropriate.